Displaying, preserving, and propagating Acadia’s native flora. Located at the Sieur de Monts area of Acadia National Park.

 Welcome to the Wild Gardens of Acadia

-Those visiting the gardens are asked to follow a specific, one-way route (see downloadable pdf map) with the entrance near the Sieur de Monts Nature Center.
+Since we are still operating in a pandemic, the Wild Gardens are implementing several changes to keep visitors, staff, and volunteers safe.
+Those visiting are asked to follow a specific, one-way route (see downloadable pdf map) with the entrance near the Sieur de Monts Nature Center.

 For those unable to download the pdf map, there will be a scannable QR code at the garden gate to access it with a smart phone or mobile device.
 View a pdf of our WGA brochure.